-Arthur Schopenhauer, a philosopher often associated with a stark and sobering view of the human condition, regarded life as inherently suffering.
-His philosophy mirrors our existence, revealing the harsh realities that many would prefer to ignore.
+Arthur Schopenhauer, a philosopher often associated with a stark and sobering view of the human condition, regarded life as inherently steeped in suffering.
+His philosophy presents a mirror to our existence, revealing the harsh realities that many would prefer to ignore.
 Through his works, Schopenhauer encapsulates the anguish of living, the ceaseless struggle to satisfy desires, and the profound dissatisfaction that pervades our lives.
 As unsettling as it may be, Schopenhauer’s ideas demand a closer examination, offering a perspective that, while uncomfortable, resonates with the very essence of human experience.

 A Fictional Story